You are now leaving the patient site

 • Increased risk of death in elderly people with dementia-related psychosis.
 Medicines like REXULTI can raise the risk of death in elderly people who have lost touch with reality (psychosis) due to confusion and memory loss (dementia).
 REXULTI is not approved for the treatment of people with dementia-related psychosis without agitation that may happen with dementia due to Alzheimer’s disease.

 • Increased risk of suicidal thoughts and actions.
-REXULTI and antidepressant medicines may increase suicidal thoughts and actions in some people 24 years of age and younger, especially within the first few months of treatment or when the dose is changed.
+REXULTI and antidepressant medicines may increase suicidal thoughts and actions in pediatric patients and young adult patients, especially within the first few months of treatment or when the dose is changed.
 Depression and other mental illnesses are the most important causes of suicidal thoughts and actions.
-Patients on antidepressants and their families or caregivers should watch for new or worsening depression symptoms, especially sudden changes in mood, behaviors, thoughts, or feelings.
+All patients on antidepressants and their families or caregivers should closely watch for new or worsening depression symptoms, especially sudden changes in mood, behaviors, thoughts, or feelings.
 Report any change in these symptoms immediately to the doctor.

 Do not take REXULTI if you are allergic to brexpiprazole or any of the ingredients in REXULTI.